eclipse-cyclonedds/cyclonedds/src/docs/config.rst

-Because other implementations of the DDSI specification may be written on the assumption that all participants perform their own discovery, it is possible to simulate that with Cyclone DDS.
+Because other implementations of the DDSI specification may be written on the assumption that all participants perform their own discovery, it is possible to simulate that with Eclipse Cyclone DDS.
 It will not actually perform the discovery for each participant independently, but it will generate the network traffic *as if* it does.
 These are controlled by the ``Internal/BuiltinEndpointSet`` and ``Internal/ConservativeBuiltinReaderStartup`` options.
 However, please note that at the